sebastiaanver/HVAE-MLAdv/README.md

 The generative capabilities are compared by using the Interception Score (IS), which measures how diverse the set of generated images are and how similar the are to the original images.

+Code for the HVAE and VampPrior is based on the [original implementation](https://github.com/jmtomczak/vae_vampprior), but translated to Tensorflow.

 ## Results

 #### Generated images MNIST